Interstate Compact on the Placement of Children (ICPC)

 • Supervision by the Regional Courtesy Supervision CSW must:

-• Have a majority of visits occur in the child’s home.
+• Have a majority of visits occur in the child’s home; and

-• Occur at least once each month and beginning no later than 30 days from the date on which the child is placed, or 30 days from the date on which the receiving state is notified of the child’s placement.
+• Occur at least once each month and beginning no later than 30 days from the date on which the child is placed, or 30 days from the date on which the Department is notified of the child’s placement.

 • Supervision of a dependent youth placed by another state must continue until any of the following occur: